I’ve been blogging for almost 8 months now and there are a lot of new blogger tips that I started implementing from Day 1.

 And the audience you attract with your long form content, is the type you want to convert into email subscribers.
 Because these are the people that are actually looking to improve their lives or businesses.

-They really want to change something.
+They really want to change.
 So, long form content is definitely what they’re looking for.
+This increases your chances of your blog posts going viral!

 2. Give it all away.